 John Werry discusses collecting Victorian-era antique furniture, and gives advice to new collectors.
-Based in the suburbs of Pennsylvania, Philadelphia, John can be reached via his blog, Rare Victorian, which is a member of our Hall of Fame.

 I fell in love with Victorian antiques because of the craftsmanship and because it was appropriate for the home, as opposed to Pottery Barn.
 Plus, the new furniture I had bought previously lost most of its value when I later tried to sell it.
 That’s not the case as long as you buy wisely with antiques.